 Administrative investigations are conducted by trained investigators who are full-time employees of the facility.
 The Warden generates the referral to the outside agency (OIG or FBI).
 A review of facility training records confirmed that investigators have received investigator training offered by the BOP on the investigation of sexual abuse and harassment in confinement settings.
 An examination of policy/supporting documentation also confirm compliance with this standard.
-There were no forensic exams performed at a local hospital within the last year.
+Per the PAQ and staff interviews, there were two forensic exams performed at a local hospital within the last year.